 All this said, a fleece jacket won’t do well in a full rain storm.
 It will get soaked, and it will be uncomfortable.
 More comfortable than a down jacket, but still, not great.

 Pro Tip: Hiking in a lightweight fleece with a rain shell on is one of the best ways to stay warm and relatively dry in a cold storm.

 Fleece has notoriously poor wind resistance.
 Often fleece jackets are describes as “super warm right up until that breeze came through!”
 This is just a symptom of the fabric, which naturally lets air through.
 While this is great for breathability, it’s not the best for warmth.

 To counteract this, you’ll see many fleece jackets with wind-blocking fabric.
-The North Face Denali 2 has large panels of different material to block wind in key areas, while the Arc’teryx Fortrez has wind-blocking threads built into the whole jacket.
+For instance, The North Face Denali 2 has large panels of different material to block wind in key areas.

 Pro Tip: Due to the wind issue, many outdoor folk have multiple fleeces.
 Thicker thread doesn’t really correspond to increased wind resistance, so you’ll really want that wind-blocking material if you plan to use it outside often without another layer.

 Breathability is the commonly touted benefit of fleece, as it’s an insulator that you can hike in.
 Other insulators, like synthetic insulated jackets or down jackets, are typically not very good at this (with some major exceptions), so fleece shines.

 The fabric itself lets air in and out, which means it can keep you cool even has you heat up.
 The fabric is also hydrophobic, which means your sweat won’t cling to it (and then soak it), like sweat typically does with cotton or other fabrics.